-WAZIPOINT Engineering Science & Technology: What is the Voltage Relay and How does It Work?
+WAZIPOINT Engineering Science & Technology: What is the Voltage Relay and How Does It Work?

-What is the Voltage Relay and How does It Work?
+What is the Voltage Relay and How Does It Work?

 A voltage relay, also known as a voltage protection relay, is a type of protective relay that monitors the voltage level in an electrical system and initiates appropriate actions when certain voltage conditions are met.
 It is commonly used in substations and power systems to protect equipment and ensure system stability.